philipp-spiess/philipp-spiess.github.io/content/blog/scheduling-in-react/index.md

 }
 ```

-The API we're using,`unstable_next()`, will run the callback with the `Normal` priority.
+The API we’re using,`unstable_next()`, will run the callback with the `Normal` priority.
 Indeed, our input box already feels a lot more responsive and no frames get dropped during typing into it anymore.

-Let's take another look at the Performance tab together:
+Let’s take another look at the Performance tab together:

 ![Screenshot of Chrome DevTools that show that that React breaks down the rendering work into small chunks.
 All frames can be drawn very quickly although analytics still happen in the middle.](devtools-normal.png)